QwenLM/Qwen2.5/README.md

 response = tokenizer.batch_decode(generated_ids, skip_special_tokens=True)[0]
 ```

-For quantized models, we advise you to use the GPTQ, AWQ, and GGUF correspondents, namely `Qwen-beta-7B-Chat-GPTQ`, `Qwen-beta-7B-Chat-AWQ`.
+For quantized models, we advise you to use the GPTQ and AWQ correspondents, namely `Qwen1.5-7B-Chat-GPTQ-Int8`, `Qwen1.5-7B-Chat-AWQ`.

 ### 🤖 ModelScope
 We strongly advise users especially those in mainland China to use ModelScope. `snapshot_download` can help you solve issues concerning downloading checkpoints.